pazguille/resume/README.md

 ### June 2009
 **Chico UI**: MercadoLibre's a big and complex web site with a lot of needs.
 Every development and design team needed to be able to build quality and consistent web apps using an agile development process.
 So we had to find a way to unify the process and guarantee design pattern and user experience quality for every team.
 And Chico was born.

-A lot more of my open source libraries and projects can be found in **my Github account**.
+More of my open source libraries and projects can be found in **my Github account**.

 # Speaking